dmbarbour/wikilon/docs/AboutABC.md

 #### Accelerated Parallelism

 Use of `{&par}` is useful for many divide-and-conquer strategies, but is not very expressive.
 To cover parallelism more generally, ABC can leverage a big-step accelerator for a deterministic concurrency model.
-For example, we might model a system based on Kahn process networks or flow-based programming:
+For example, we might model a system based on Kahn process networks (KPNs):

 * monadic processes with named ports
 * declarative wiring of named ports